mtutusaus/PSU-controller/README.md

 ---
 ## **Development**

-- This project it is developed with AI assistance (Claude) for code suggestions, debugging, and optimization.
+- This project is developed with AI assistance (Claude) for code suggestions, debugging, and optimization.

 ---
 ## **License**